braveclojure/bcjobs-blog/source/2021-06-28-a-better-clojure-job-board.html.md

 date: 2021-06-28
 ---

-I've rebuilt [Brave Clojure Jobs](https://jobs.braveclojure.com/) to make it nearly effortless for companies that use Clojure to let developers know they're hiring.
-If you're hiring, I want you to be able to get a job listing in front of interested devs in less time than it takes to sing Queen's _We Are the Champions_.
+I've rebuilt [Brave Clojure Jobs](https://jobs.braveclojure.com/) to **make it effortless to advertise Clojure jobs.** If you're hiring, I want you to be able to get a job listing in front of interested devs in less time than it takes you to sing Queen's _We Are the Champions_.

 Here's what's new: